SleeplessByte/media-types-ruby/README.md

 ## Schema Definitions

-If you define a scheme using `current_scheme { }`, you may use any of the following dsl:
+If you include 'MediaTypes::Dsl' in your class you can use the following functions within a `validation do` block to define your schema:

 ### `attribute`